zaiisao/Documentation/en/Voice/start_call_audio_android.md

 ### Prevent code obfuscation

-Add the following line in the **app/proguard-rules.pro** file to prevent code obfuscation:
+Add the following line in the **app/proguard-rules.pro** file to prevent obfuscating the code of the Agora SDK:

 ```xml
 -keep class io.agora.**{*;}